Hemoglobins in the genome of the cryptomonad Guillardia theta

 Electronic supplementary material

-Additional file 3: G. theta Hbs and other plant, protist and metazoan Hbs used in the phylogenetic analyses.(DOCX 29 KB)
+Additional file 3: The sequences of the G. theta Hbs and other plant, protist and metazoan Hbs used in the phylogenetic analyses.(DOCX 29 KB)

 Authors’ original submitted files for images